List of Gladiators events

-Lists of Gladiators events cover sporting game events from the Gladiators TV franchise, which has had local versions broadcast in several countries since the 1990s.
+List of Gladiators events cover sporting game events from the Gladiators TV franchise, which has had local versions broadcast in several countries since the 1990s.

 Events

 There have been 35 events involving The Gladiators (as well as the Eliminator) across the incarnations.
 Four of the events have an alternate name in certain territories.
 A different selection of the events will be played in each episode.
 No single territory has had all thirty-five events on its roster.
 The UK had the largest number of events during its initial run with twenty-three events.

 All events were created by either the American or UK series with the exception of Soccer Shootout in the South African version and Spidercage in the Swedish version.
 The UK notably adapted some of the American events, with the adaptations becoming the standard design for the concept.
-For example the UK version of Skytrack would later be adopted by the Australian and American revival series whereas the UK concept of the American event Tug-o-War, known as Tilt, eventually superseded Tug-o-War for the 2008 American revival.
+For example the UK version of Skytrack would later be adopted by the Australian and American revival series whereas the UK concept of the American event Tug-o-War, known as Tilt, eventually superseded Tug-o-War for the 2008 American revival and used in many of the 2020 revivals.

 Over the course of the original UK and American series, several events were dropped, often due to safety reasons.
 The Eliminator was the only event which was played in every episode across every territory.

 Second revivals

-The following events made appearances during the three revival series aired since 2024.
+The following events made appearances during the revival series aired since 2024.
 All the new events, highlighted below, originated in the United Kingdom; the majority of which are based on or inspired by classic events from the original ITV series.
+Notably the German revival brought back the game Swingshot which had not been featured in any of the 2000s revivals.